Relative perturbation bounds with applications to empirical covariance operators: Introduction

+and a related statement holds true for empirical eigenvectors.
+On the other hand, it is possible to construct a specific sequence of random variables $X^{(n)}$ (with covariance operator $\Sigma^{(n)}$), where the above implication becomes an equivalence: if \eqref{intro:clt:condition} does not hold, then the left-hand side of \eqref{intro:clt:anderson} is not tight, and even a weaker relative consistency does not hold anymore.
+Moreover, if \eqref{intro:clt:condition} is no longer valid, then the (leading) empirical eigenvector is not consistent anymore, and one can even observe the asymptotic orthogonality \eqref{intro:inconsistency:eigenvectors}.
+A similar phenomenon is true concerning high probability bounds.

+The key to our limit theorems and concentration inequalities are tight relative perturbation bounds, in which the relative rank is the main characteristic.
+This is achieved by exploiting a contraction property for empirical spectral projectors.
+We require two ingredients.
+First, we assume that certain relative coefficients (resp.~certain relative sub-blocks) of the perturbation $\hat\Sigma-\Sigma$ are bounded by some (usually, small) value $x$.
+Then, if the relative rank satisfies the bound $\rr_j(\Sigma)\leq 1/(3x)$, we establish perturbation expansions for empirical eigenvalues, eigenvectors and spectral projectors.
+An important aspect of our first order expansions is the fact that the remainder terms are typically of smaller order than the linear perturbation terms and thus scale correctly, a property that plays an important role for our invariance principles.

 The study of general perturbation bounds has a long tradition in matrix analysis, functional analysis, and operator theory.
-Classical perturbation bounds for eigenvalues and eigenspaces include the Weyl inequality and the Davis-Kahan $\sin \Theta$ theorem, see e.g. \cite{MR1477662,MR2978290}.
+Classical perturbation bounds for eigenvalues and eigenspaces include the Weyl inequality and the Davis-Kahan $\sin \Theta$ inequality, see e.g.~\cite{MR1477662,MR2978290}.
 These bounds have been extended in many directions.
 A basic tool in perturbation theory for linear operators is the holomorphic functional calculus \cite{MR1009162,K95,C83,MR878974}.
-Key ingredients such as Cauchy's integral formula and the resolvent equations have been successfully applied to various stochastic perturbation problems, see e.g. \cite{KG00,MR2033885,gobet2004,hilgert2013,MR2738536,KL17b} to mention a few.
-Typical (absolute) stochastic perturbation results for $\hat\Sigma$ state that empirical and population eigenvalues or eigenvectors are close to each other if some norm (usually the operator norm) of $\hat\Sigma-\Sigma$ is small.
+Key ingredients such as Cauchy's integral formula and the resolvent equations have been successfully applied to various stochastic perturbation problems, see e.g~\cite{KG00,MR2033885,MR2102509,MR3099123,MR2738536,KL17b} to mention a few.
+In classical perturbation bounds, deviations of spectral characteristics of $\hat\Sigma$ from their accompanying spectral characteristics of $\Sigma$ are usually controlled in terms of the operator norm (or other relevant norms) of the perturbation $\hat\Sigma-\Sigma$.